 Toby Keith, ‘Red Solo Cup’ — Story Behind the Song

 “It’s absolutely ridiculous,” Jim Beavers admits to The Boot.
-“I can also say, having been a writer for ten years and written hundreds of songs, I don’t know a song that more people bring up in more instances than this song about a red solo cup.
+“I can also say, having been a writer for 10 years and written hundreds of songs, I don’t know a song that more people bring up in more instances than this song about a red solo cup.
 I don’t know why, it hits something somewhere.
 It is the craziest, weirdest song you’ve ever heard.”

 “What I wanted to do was get 20 celebrities in it, make it like a frat party and get people to act goofy and drink.
-So that’s what we did, and all of a sudden it’s had three million views on YouTube and it’s CMT’s most-requested video!”
-(Watch the video below.)
+So that’s what we did, and all of a sudden it’s [a huge hit],” Keith says.

-“I was afraid since it says ‘testicles,’ radio won’t play it.
-(Jim says they offered to change the word to ‘vegetables,’ but Toby didn’t want to do that.)
-They wouldn’t play ‘Weed With Willie,’ and this is even more extreme.
+“I was afraid since it says ‘testicles,’ radio won’t play it,” he says.
+“They wouldn’t play ‘Weed With Willie,’ and this is even more extreme.
 But I had some radio guys tell me they would play it regardless.”

-Jim concludes, “It is great that the song is doing what it’s doing.
-I have to say, it’s one of the weirdest things that ever happened to me.
-It’s a Roger Miller-esque song, which we don’t have anymore, so it’s really cool to have something like that on the radio again.”
+“I have to say, it’s one of the weirdest things that ever happened to me,” Beavers says.
+“It’s a Roger Miller-esque song, which we don’t have anymore, so it’s really cool to have something like that on the radio again.”